stfalcon-studio/StfalconFixturer-ios/README.md

 ### Usage

-1. Create json file with fixtures as in example:
+Create json file in your project.
+Example:
 ```json
 [
   {